 In Texas, if you want to seal your criminal record, you will need to seek an order of nondisclosure.

 As mentioned above, an order of nondisclosure prohibits law enforcement or courts from disclosing your criminal record related to the order.
 It also releases you from having to disclose your criminal history related to the order on any type of application.
-In fact, if you have an order of nondisclosure, you don’t even have to mention the charge or arrest to anyone, by law.
+In fact, if you have an order of nondisclosure, you do not even have to mention the charge or arrest to anyone, by law.

 While all of this might sound great, an order of nondisclosure only applies to certain criminal offenses and situations.
 To be eligible, you will need to meet six conditions:

 - Your offense must be a qualifying criminal offense under Texas criminal law.
 In other words, your deferred adjudication cannot have been murder; capital murder; aggravated kidnapping; injury to a child, elderly individual, or disabled individual; abandoning or endangering a child; stalking; violation of court order or bond in family violence, sexual assault or abuse, stalking, or trafficking case; an offense that requires sex offender registration; or an offense involving family violence.

-- You can’t have any of the above offenses on your criminal record – even if you’re not seeking a nondisclosure order for that offense.
+- You cannot have any of the above offenses on your criminal record – even if you are not seeking a nondisclosure order for that offense.

 - You must wait the requisite amount of time for your offense.
 Texas criminal law requires you to wait the term of the statute of limitations for the crime you accepted a deferred adjudication.
 If your deferred adjudication was for certain felony offenses, you must wait five years after your felony discharge or dismissal.
 If your deferred adjudication was for eligible misdemeanor crimes, you must wait two years for misdemeanors under Chapter 20, 21, 22, 25, 42, or 46 of the Texas Penal Code; and there is no waiting period for other misdemeanors.

-- You can’t have been convicted of or placed on deferred adjudication for any other offenses from the date you were placed on deferred adjudication until the date you were discharged or dismissed.
+- You cannot have been convicted of or placed on deferred adjudication for any other offenses from the date you were placed on deferred adjudication until the date you were discharged or dismissed.